ryans610/CSharp-RandomExtension/README.md

 > A single-precision floating point number that is greater than or equal to 0.0f, and less than 1.0f.

 ### Summary
-Returns a random floating-point number that is range from 0.0f to 1.0f.
+The NextFloat() extend method returns a random floating-point number that is greater than or equal to 0.0f, and less than 1.0f.
 NextDouble() from System.Random is used.
+To retrieve random floating point values within a range other than 0.0f and 1.0f, use the NextFloat(Float, Float) method overload.

 ## NextFloat(Float, Float)
 ```C#